-6.06 All trades must be reported to a member of the Executive Committee before any of the players involved can be used.
+6.06 All trades must be reported to a member of the Executive Committee before any of the players involved can be used by the receiving team.

 6.07 Unequal trades result in additional players being placed in the minors.

 7.02 The team with the better record in each series receives home-field advantage.
-Games will be split 4-3 or 3-4 determined by the better record’s choice prior to start of play.
+Games will be split 4-3 or 3-4.

 7.03a Playoff roster must be fixed per playoff series.